xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/BlockHeaderPool.md

 The `getHeight` and `getWeight` methods are used to retrieve the height and weight of a block header respectively.
 The `isTip` method is used to check if a given block header is the tip of the chain.

-Overall, the `BlockHeaderPool` trait provides a set of methods that can be used to manage a pool of block headers in the Alephium project.
+Overall, the `BlockHeaderPool` trait provides a set of methods that can be used to manage a pool of block headers in the Oxygenium project.
 These methods can be used to add, retrieve, and check the existence of block headers in the pool, as well as retrieve a vector of block headers that come after a given block header.
 ## Questions:
  1. What is the purpose of the `BlockHeaderPool` trait?
 - The `BlockHeaderPool` trait defines methods for managing a pool of block headers, including adding headers, retrieving headers by hash, and checking if a header is the tip of the chain.